 Inspired by the achievement of Paul Dirac, studied theoretical physics at Liverpool (BSc in 1974, PhD in 1977) and began to appreciate classical music, good food and the challenge of making a worthwhile contribution to fundamental science.

 Lecturer in physics at the Open University, 1977-1990.
 Briefly the youngest tenured academic in the UK.
-Quickly came to specialize as a teacher, chairing the team that produced the Science Foundation Course in the late 1980s and conceiving its inter-disciplinary science course ‘Science Matters’.
-First signs of addiction to Shakespeare, Tolstoy and their successors.
+Quickly specialized as a teacher, chaired the team that produced the Science Foundation Course in the late 1980s and conceived its inter-disciplinary science course ‘Science Matters’.
+Showed signs of addiction to Shakespeare, Tolstoy and their successors.

 ‘I’m not sure whether the main reason I went to Liverpool University was the reputation of its physics department or the city’s association with The Beatles’.

 – Graham, September 2013